• Skip to primary navigation

 How is a cobbler different than a crisp?

 It's all in the topping.
 A cobbler and a crisp can both start with the same fruit filling.
 The difference is what you add on the top.
-A crisp is usually made with an oatmeal crumble and a cobbler has a biscuit type topping.
+A crisp is usually made with an oatmeal crumble and a cobbler has a biscuit-type topping.

-Do I use fresh or frozen peaches?
+Fresh or frozen peaches?

 You can use either.
 I've used frozen peaches because peaches aren't quite in season here yet.
 If you are using fresh peaches, peel and slice peaches.